Headwaters offers teletherapy services!

 Schedule a Consultation

 If you or someone you know would benefit from Cognitive Behavioral Therapy, please contact Headwater Counseling in Zeeland, Michigan today.
-I would be happy to speak with you about how I may be able to help.
+We would be happy to speak with you about how we may be able to help.

 Need Help Finding the Office?